darkeclipz/crypto-analysis/README.md

 4. Set up the Plotly API key `plotly.tools.set_credentials_file(username='DemoAccount', api_key='lr1c37zw81')`.

 ## Usage
 Execute `run.py` to generate the plots, the result can be found in the `index.html` file.
-It is generate from the `template.html` file.
+It is generated from the `template.html` file.

 ## Hosting
 Currently the website is hosted at this GitHub.
 A Linux VPS is updating the `index.html` file every five minutes and pushes the changes to GitHub.